Shuffle/Shuffle/.github/install-guide.md

 docker-compose up -d
 ```

-5. Recommended for Elasticsearch to work well
+5. Recommended for Opensearch to work well
 ```bash
 sudo sysctl -w vm.max_map_count=262144             # https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html
 ```

-When you're done, skip to the "After installation" step below.
+When you're done, skip to the [After installation](#after-installation) step below.

 ## Windows with WSL
 This step is for setting up with Docker on windows from scratch.